consensys-academy-certification/project-submission/README.md

 # Assignment Description
 In this coding assignment you will have to implement the smart contract **Project Submission** and a script using **web3.js** following the instructions provided in this document.

-[Please follow this link](https://classroom.github.com/a/KMKZTm65) to create your personal repository on GitHub Class to work on this coding assignment.
-This process will create a copy of the [project-submission](https://github.com/consensys-academy-certification/project-submission) repository, which is a truffle project that contains the required smart contract and script to be coded.

 Only the files **ProjectSubmission.sol** and **app.helper.js** should be modified for this assignment, otherwise your answer may be disqualified.

 You can look at the tests in **ProjectSubmission.test.js** and **test.app.js** and run `truffle test` to ensure that your contract is working properly.

-__**IMPORTANT**__: Once you finish coding this assignment, commit all the changes to your personal assignment repository (**consensys-academy-certification/project-submission-*YOUR_GITHUB_USERNAME***) and submit your GitHub username at the bottom of this page so your assignment can be graded.
+__**IMPORTANT**__: Once you finish coding this assignment, commit all the changes to your personal assignment repository (**consensys-academy-certification/project-submission-*YOUR_GITHUB_USERNAME***) and submit your GitHub username at [https://learn.consensys.net](https://learn.consensys.net).
 This submission has to be done before the expiry date of the certification exam and can only be done once (be sure you commit your solution first).

 # Project Submission Specification